 Packet loss or latency at intermediate hops.

 Question I'm seeing packet loss at one hop in PingPlotter.
 What does it mean?
-Solution There are numerous reasons why packet loss (as seen in the above screenshot at hops 2 and 4) occurs: Insufficient bandwidth; network connection problems;...
+Solution There are numerous reasons why packet loss (as seen in the above screenshot at hops 2 and 4) occurs: Insufficient bandwidth; network connection...
 Read More

 One poorly responding router

 Question Why does one particular hop in the route often show a really bad time (or doesn't respond at all) - but the hop right after it performs well?
-Solution Some routers just don't prioritize timed out ICMP requests very high (ICMP...
+Solution Some routers just don't prioritize timed out ICMP...
 Read More

 How do I pinpoint the problem?

 Question What kind of conditions should I be looking for in PingPlotter?
 I get occasional timeouts in applications I'm using - how do I know what's causing those problems?
-Solution Ideally, what you're looking to do is correlate...
+Solution Ideally, you're looking to correlate a performance...
 Read More

 All intermediate hops show 100% packet loss

 Question Why do traces to some sites always return 'Destination Address Unreachable'.
 I can connect to that site fine with Internet Explorer/Firefox/Chrome!
-Solution One of the routers used between you and the destination site is...
+Solution One of the routers used between you and the destination site is not...
 Read More

 Blank / missing hop (Router)